-The applicant and all members of the applicant's household age 6 or older the family must provide documentation of a valid Social Security Number (SSN) or a certification stating that no SSN has been issued.
+The applicant and all members of the applicant's household must provide documentation of a valid Social Security Number (SSN) issued except noncitizens who do not contend eligible immigration status.
 If a household member who is required to execute a certification is less than 18 years old, the certification must be executed by the individual's parent or guardian [24 CFR 5.216(j)].
 Assistance cannot be provided to a family until all SSN documentation requirements are met.
-A detailed discussion of acceptable documentation is provided in Chapter 7.

-If a new member who is at least six years of age is added to the family, the new member's SSN documentation must be submitted at the household's next interim or regular reexamination, whichever comes first.
-If any member of the household who is at least six years of age obtains a previously undisclosed SSN, or has been assigned a new SSN, the documentation must be submitted at the family's next regularly scheduled reexamination.
+If any member of the household obtains a previously undisclosed SSN, has previously disclosed an SSN that HUD or the SSA determined was invalid, or has been assigned a new SSN, the documentation must be submitted at the family's next interim or regularly scheduled reexamination.